Cross-Lingual Transfer in Zero-Shot Cross-Language Entity Linking: Entity Linking Model

 \subsection{Multilingual Representations}

-The mention $m$ and entity $e$ both have a name and context/description.
-While the entity is in English, the mention may be in a different language.
-We seek a multilingual representation to allow comparisons across languages.

-We use multilingual BERT (mBERT)~\cite{devlin-etal-2019-bert}, which has been widely shown to create effective multilingual representations for downstream NLP tasks \cite{wu-dredze-2019-beto}.
-Consider the Spanish example in Figure~\ref{fig:example}.
-First, we create a representation of the mention text $m_s$, \textit{Oficina de la Presidencia}, by creating an mBERT representation of the entire sentence, selecting the lowest layer representations of each of the sub-words,\footnote{We experimented with several BERT layers and found this to be the best performing on the \textbf{TAC} development set.} and form a single representation using max pooling.
-Similarly, we create a representation of the entity name $e_s$, \textit{President of Mexico}, by using BERT in the same way although unlike the mention, the entity does not have a surrounding sentence, so only the name is used.
+We use multilingual BERT (mBERT)~\cite{devlin-etal-2019-bert}\footnote{We found that XLM-R \cite{conneau2019unsupervised} performed similarly and only report results on mBERT.}, which has been shown to create effective multilingual representations for downstream NLP tasks \cite{wu-dredze-2019-beto}.
+Consider the Spanish example in Figure~\ref{fig:ex_arch}.
+First, we create a representation of the mention text $m_s$, \textit{Oficina de la Presidencia}, by creating an mBERT representation of the entire sentence, selecting the lowest layer representations of each of the mention's sub-words,\footnote{We experimented with several BERT layers and found this to be the best performing on the \textbf{TAC} development set.} and form a single representation using max pooling.
+We create a representation of the entity name $e_s$, \textit{President of Mexico} in the same way, although there is no surrounding context as in a sentence.

-For the mention context $m_c$ we pass sentences surrounding the mention through BERT and use the top layer of the {\tt [CLS]} token.\footnote{We select the surrounding sentences up to BERT's $512$ sub-word limit, positioning the mention's sentence in the middle.} We create a similar representation for the entity context $e_c$ from the definition or other text in the KB, using the first 512 subword tokens from the text.
+For the mention context $m_c$ we select the surrounding sentences up to BERT's $512$ sub-word limit, positioning the mention in the middle, and pass the text to BERT, using the resulting top layer of the {\tt [CLS]} token.
+We create a similar representation for the entity context $e_c$ from the definition or other text in the KB, using the first 512 subword tokens from that description.
 For the mention type $m_t$ and entity type $e_t$ we create one-hot embeddings, omitting ones that do not occur more than 100 times in the training set.